-A Healthier Future for Australian Women
+A healthier future for Australian patients

-Replacement of the Pap Smear with a Molecular HPV Test
+Cervical Testing with a Molecular HPV Test

-What Do I Need To know?
+What do I need to know?

-• If HPV is detected, a reflex Liquid Based Cytology (LBC) (ThinPrep) will be performed on the same specimen.
+- If HPV is detected, a reflex Liquid Based Cytology (LBC) (ThinPrep) will be performed on the same specimen.

 There are three risk categories:

 - Patients who are classified as Low risk are routinely invited to re-screen in five years.

 - Patients who are classified as Intermediate risk are routinely invited to have another HPV test in 12 months.
 This is to check that the infection has cleared.

 - Patients classified at Higher risk are routinely referred directly to colposcopy for further investigation.